Complementary and Alternative Therapies for Skin Health

 The Skin Deep Summary

-Complementary and alternative therapies aren’t a replacement for your medical treatment — but they can be a meaningful part of the overall approach to skin health.
-From stress management and mindfulness to targeted supplements and natural topicals, there’s a wide range of supportive options worth exploring.
+Complementary and alternative therapies are not a replacement for your medical treatment.
+But they can be a meaningful part of how you approach skin health.
+From stress management and mindfulness to targeted supplements and natural topicals, there is a wide range of supportive options worth exploring.

-At Zest, we believe in whole-person care — which means looking at everything that affects your skin, not just what’s happening on the surface.
-Your care team can help you figure out which complementary approaches make sense for you, how to use them safely alongside your prescriptions, and how to build a plan that supports your skin from every angle.
+Whole-person care means looking at everything that affects your skin, not just what is happening on the surface.
+Your care team helps you figure out which approaches make sense for you, how to use them safely alongside your prescriptions, and how to build a plan that supports your skin from every angle.

 Sources